Date of Birth: 5/31/1989

 Joe Pepe started competing in Obstacle Course Racing in 2011 after retiring from Major League Soccer.
 He played several seasons for the Philadelphia Union and hung-up his cleats after suffering several concussions.
 His multi-disciplinary background in sports (soccer, football, baseball, basketball) allowed him an easy transition into OCR and has run races across several brands over the years.
 In one of his first races, Joe won his age group at the notoriously difficult and now defunct, Battlefrog race in Philadelphia.
 Joe's utilizes his speed (4.28 40 yard dash) and his ultra competitive nature to focus on the intense, shorter OCR formats, but still races often with friends and training clients for fun and fitness.

 Outside of OCR, Joe gained some notoriety when in 2013, he was named "Hottest and Healthiest" in the world by Livestrong and Match.com.
+And, he recently won the $50k 1st place prize on CBS's (TKO) Total Knock Out obstacle course competition and will compete for the $100k Grand Prize later this year.
 Joe is also an "expert contributor" for Men's Health magazine, and is a virtual fitness coach.

 What was your first obstacle race and why did you do it?